Receive funding for your start-up for hypothesis testing.

 If you are interested in working with an existing company, check here for a current list of projects.
 Certainly, you are free to find a company/project on your own.
 If you would like to post a project (or help a company post one), check here.
 Note that students' project efforts are free to companies (and students receive no compensation) but companies must agree to pay for any travel, research or other expenses incurred during the project.

-If you are interested in working on your own business plan, note that this most typically occurs in the winter term in conjunction with participation in the HBS Business Plan Contest.
+If you are interested in working on your own business plan, note that this most typically occurs in the winter term in conjunction with participation in the HBS New Venture Competition.
 Some students do more preliminary work in the fall, performing an opportunity assessment either as a field study or part of the field study seminar, Evaluating the Entrepreneurial Opportunity.

 Those explicitly focused on entrepreneurship include: